-The Rules for Vehicles
+The Rules for Vehicles in South Carolina

 The laws on speed require drivers to operate their vehicles at speeds that are “reasonable and prudent under the conditions” and to control their speed “to avoid colliding with a person.”
 Many auto-pedestrian accidents occur near intersections where pedestrians cross the road.
 South Carolina law requires that drivers “exercise due care to avoid colliding with any pedestrian.”
 The law also provides that drivers should drive “at an appropriate reduced speed when approaching and crossing an intersection” and when “special hazard exists with respect to pedestrians or other traffic.”
 Also, turn signals must be activated at least one hundred feet before any turn.
 Many drivers don’t use their turn signals as they should which can result in a pedestrian trying to cross the street when it is not safe.